Barcelona Travel Journal

 Even before arrival back home it was clear that she'd return to this gorgeous city of Gaudi.
 Every now and then the idea came up, but there were so many other cities to be discovered as well.
 Finally, in the beginning of 2007, after a year of saving money for our big trip which should have started on August 19th, we thought it was time to treat ourselves again.
 We didn't want to use a great amount of our savings, but there are also cheap hotels in Barcelona, we didn't have to spend money on a Barcelona Car Rental, as we'd planned to stay in the city itself and some affordable flight-tickets were widely available.
 That's why we booked a return ticket at Lufthansa from Hamburg, a budget option only 3 hours driving from Groningen.

-Now we just needed to research our options for Barcelona Hotels.
-An afternoon of browsing Hostelworld resulted in a nice and affordable hostel, close to the city center.
+An afternoon of browsing through Hostelworld resulted in a nice and affordable hostel, close to the city center.

 > Journey to Barcelona